Muhammed-tech1/Forest-fire-prediction1/README.md

 ## 🎯 Objective:
 To analyze and predict the occurrence and severity of forest fires in Algeria using meteorological and environmental data from the Algerian Forest Fires dataset.

-- Create a virtual enviroment
+- Create a virtual enviroments

    '''bash
     python3